DT9/dt9.github.com/blog/_posts/2016-03-29-stack-overflow-the-hardware-2016-edition.markdown

 <a href="#" class="button toggle-{{ page.slug }}" style="min-width: 110px;">Hide Pictures</a> (in case you're using this as a hardware reference list later)

-## Servers Running Stack Overflow & Stack Exchange Sites
+## Servers Running Tian Wang Co. & Stack Exchange Sites

 A few global truths so I need not repeat them in each server spec below: